Alec Baldwin about to go on trial in the death of "Rust" cinematographer. Here are key things to know.

 Morrissey and Spiro in particular have butted heads often — "I'm not going to sit here and be called a liar!" — she said during one such moment at a May hearing — and will likely do the same and provide some drama during the proceedings.

-The prosecutors will try to convince jurors that as a producer and the most important person on the set, Baldwin brought a recklessness to the production, and that as an actor he was negligent in handling his gun.
+The prosecutors will try to convince jurors that Baldwin was negligent in handling his gun.

 Who's expected to testify at the Alec Baldwin trial

-The crew members inside the small church building who became eye-witnesses to Hutchins' killing will provide the trial's most essential testimony.
-They include director Joel Souza, who was himself shot and wounded by the bullet from Baldwin's gun, and assistant director David Halls, the film's assistant director, who some said was responsible for the shooting but pleaded no contest to negligent handling of a firearm.
+The crew members inside the small church building who became eyewitnesses to Hutchins' killing will provide the trial's most essential testimony.
+They include director Joel Souza, who was himself shot and wounded by the bullet from Baldwin's gun, and assistant director David Halls, who some said was responsible for the shooting but pleaded no contest to negligent handling of a firearm.

 Zac Sneesby, a crew member who was holding a boom microphone during the rehearsal, will testify that he saw Baldwin pull the trigger of the revolver, prosecutors said in court filings, making him potentially the most important witness of all.